vaibhav-kanade/spree_product_like/README.md

 How it works?
 -------------

-As a logged in user:
+As a logged in user I can:

   - i can go to product page and like the product
   - see if I liked the product already
   - go to my 'favourites' products tab

-As a logged in admin i can:
+As a logged in admin I can:

   - see list of products ordered by likes count

+As a logged in admin I cannot:

+  - like the product

 Demo
 ----